murkl/arch-os/runtime/README.md

 - **Installing** — a list of tasks filling in from the top, and nothing else.
   Not one line of what any script printed: a package manager's progress bars are not information here, they are noise with escape codes in it.
 All of it goes to the log.
-A task that asks stops the list to ask, and a declined one keeps its row, marked as passed over.
+A task that asks stops the list to ask — for a yes or no, or for a value it declared with `asks:` — and a declined one keeps its row, marked as passed over.
 - **A failure** — what the tool said, then which script, which line, which command, which exit code, then where the rest is written down.
 - **The way out**, where the tree declared one: a restart, a shutdown, and —